 - Recruiting and retaining a qualified provider pool to assure the availability of comprehensive preventive medical, dental, and case management services.

-The Department of State Health Services (DSHS), along with the Health and Human Services Commission (HHSC) administers Texas Health Steps under funding from Title XIX of the Social Security Act for early and periodic screening, diagnosis and treatment services for children from birth through 20 years old who have Medicaid.
+The Health and Human Services Commission (HHSC) administers Texas Health Steps under funding from Title XIX of the Social Security Act for early and periodic screening, diagnosis and treatment services for children from birth through 20 years old who have Medicaid.
 All DSHS Health Service Regional offices have provider relations staff to help operate Texas Health Steps statewide.

-DSHS operates Texas Health Steps under provisions in the Social Security Act, § 1905, and the Consent Decree requirements resulting from Frew, et al. v.
-Traylor, et al. Texas Health Steps is authorized under the regulations of the:
+Texas Health Steps operates under provisions in the Social Security Act, § 1905, and the Consent Decree requirements resulting from Frew, et al. v.
+Smith, et al. Texas Health Steps is authorized under the regulations of the:

 - Texas Medicaid Provider Procedures Manual (TMPPM)